New Zealand Winter Camp 2027

 — Lala Simpson

-Join Village Harmony at our inaugural study-performance tour in New Zealand this January.
-The 18 day-long program will begin with a rehearsal week in residence at the Magnificat Retreat Centre in Featherston, with a stellar team of VH teachers—Lala Simpson, Patty Cuyler & Matlakala Bopape—teaching a mixed repertoire of Malagasy, Maori, South African, American and other world musics.
+Join Village Harmony at our second study-performance tour in New Zealand.
+The 17 day-long program will begin on January 18, 2027 with a rehearsal week in residence at the Magnificat Retreat Centre in Featherston, with a stellar team of VH teachers—Lala Simpson, Patty Cuyler & Brendan Taaffe—teaching a mixed repertoire of Malagasy, Maori, American, South African and other world and composed music.

 Tucked away near the shores of Lake Wairarapa, the Magnificat Retreat Centre will offer us a calm sanctuary surrounded by the Rimutaka Hills.
 We will spend our first week not just rehearsing in this beautiful venue but visiting surrounding attractions—and singing in some truly spectacular places.